Giulio-jpg/ProShoot-to-Survive/README.md

-That homingTimer indicates the time that must elapse before the bullet follow the enemy, a choice made to simulate the initial impulse of the shot
+That homingTimer indicates the time that must elapse before the bullet follow the enemy, a choice I made to simulate the initial impulse of the shot.

 https://github.com/user-attachments/assets/ee7c29b6-65ec-4570-b7e2-68fabbc7eee5